Networks and nodes

 The Unit for Academic Teaching and Learning

 The Unit for Academic Teaching and Learning is a part of the Division for Quality Enhancement, and is centrally located in Campus Blåsenhus.
 The unit is responsible for facilitating the basic training courses for academic teachers, available both in Swedish and in English and which engage up to 200 participants every term.
 In addition, the unit arranges a broad array of specialised courses, for example on supervising students and PhD students, on specific pedagogic methods such as the Case method, student-activating teaching and more.

 Besides providing specific courses the unit carries out a large number of consultative visits, specifically-arranged activities and tailor-made courses at the University's faculties and departments.
 In addition the unit supervises the University's annual Distinguished Teaching Award as well as an academic teaching and learning conference for UU staff every other year.

 There are roughly twenty educational developers employed at the unit, a majority as full-time staff, and all are or have been active as teachers and researchers in various subjects and departments.

 The Application Management and Development Unit at University IT Services provides all university students and staff with support regarding IT and telecom-related issues.
 The Office is the caretaker of learning and research management systems as well as for the central service helpdesk, telephone services, client management, AV-technique and training and support for the University's intranet and web publication tool.

 The Office oversees the technical content and development of the University's experimental classroom.
 Educational developers employed by the Office focus on developing the use of ITC in teaching and learning environments, arrange training courses and seminars within the field of e-learning.
 The Office is also responsible for supporting users of the University's primary learning management systems, such as "the Student Portal" and the online meeting tool Adobe Connect.

-MedFarmDoIT is a unit financed by the disciplinary domain of medicin and pharmacy.
+MedFarmDoIT is a unit financed by the Disciplinary Domain of Medicine and Pharmacy.
 The unit assists teachers and researchers in producing film material for teaching, online course evaluations and for other educational purposes.

 Teachers can produce their own recordings and upload video clips via MedFarmPlay.